 - 1. Please provide any additional information and/or comment(s) you may have on the above-mentioned allegations regarding the internet shutdown in northern Rakhine State and southern Chin State. - 2.
 Has the Government of Myanmar responded to requests for clarification or your arguments regarding proportionality and limitations to the scope and time of the shutdown?
 If so, what was their response? - 3.
-Please provide information as to what human rights due diligence steps, including with respect to transparency and effective remedies, as set out in the United Nations Guiding Principles on Business and Human Rights, have been undertaken by your company to identify, prevent, mitigate, and remedy the impact that shutting down mobile internet services could have caused on human rights in northern Rakhine and southern Chin in Myanmar. - 4.
-Please advise how MyTel aims to provide for or cooperate in remediation of adverse impacts to human rights caused, or contributed to, by shutting down mobile internet services in northern Rakhine and southern Chin in Myanmar. - 5.
-Please provide information as to how MyTel is acting in accordance with Principle 23 of the UN Guiding Principles, that is, it seeks to honour the principles of internationally recognized human rights when operating in a country which might curtail human rights, as well as violence and armed conflict in Rakhine and other parts of the country. - 6.
-Please provide information as to what human rights due diligence steps were undertaken by your company prior to launching operations in Myanmar, considering the existence of section 77 of the Telecommunications Law and other problematic laws relevant to the provision of information and communications technology services.
+Please provide information about how you ensure Oordeoo discloses all relevant and publishable information, policies and actions that implicate freedom of expression, in line with the United Nations Guiding Principles on Business and Human Rights. - 4.
+Please provide information as to what human rights due diligence steps, as set out in the United Nations Guiding Principles on Business and Human Rights, have been undertaken by your company to identify, prevent, mitigate, and remedy the impact that shutting down mobile internet services could have caused on human rights in northern Rakhine and southern Chin in Myanmar. - 5.
+Please advise how Oordeoo aims to provide for or cooperate in remediation of adverse impacts to human rights caused, or contributed to, by shutting down mobile internet services in northern Rakhine and southern Chin in Myanmar. - 6.
+Please provide information as to how Ooredoo is acting in accordance with Principle 23 of the UN Guiding Principles, that is, it seeks to honour the principles of internationally recognized human rights when operating in a country which might curtail human rights.

-7. In light of the Government's demands that Mytel interrupt mobile service in parts of Myanmar under section 77 of the Telecommunications Law, how is your company planning to mitigate and remedy future requests in the country?
+- 7. Please provide information as to what human rights due diligence steps were undertaken by your company prior to launching operations in Myanmar, considering the existence of section 77 of the Telecommunications Law and other problematic laws relevant to the provision of information and communications technology services, as well as violence and armed conflict in Rakhine and other parts of the country. - 8.
+In light of the Government's demands that Ooredoo interrupt mobile service in parts of Myanmar under section 77 of the Telecommunications Law, how is your company planning to mitigate and remedy future requests in the country?